Thinking in cocktail party: Chain-of-Thought and reinforcement learning for target speaker automatic speech recognition: Methodology

 \subsubsection{Data selection}

-Since RL fine-tuning can only use a subset of the training data, a data selection strategy is designed for TS-ASR, focusing on samples most beneficial for performance improvement.
-Specifically, the full training set is decoded using the model trained by CoT data, selecting all samples with incorrectly predicted CoT format and a random subset of samples with correct format but wrong ASR prediction.
-This approach is motivated by the fact that format errors are more fundamental and impactful than content errors, and including them in training helps the model further refine its reasoning process.
+High quality data benefits the RL training\cite{RL-audio}, therefore a data selection strategy is designed for the RL training of TS-ASR, focusing on samples most beneficial for performance improvement.
+As shown in Figure~\ref{fig:Pileline}, inference is performed on the full training set using the model trained by CoT data, selecting all samples with incorrectly predicted CoT format and a random subset of samples with correct format but wrong ASR results.
+ASR errors serve as a direct indicator of task difficulty, while format errors are fundamental but important for format maintaining.
+Including both types of error data in RL training helps the model further refine its reasoning capabilities within the specified format.
+With this data selection strategy, RL training can focus on challenging samples, improving both discrimination and generalization capabilities on challenging cases.